Examinations

 You can only return your topic once and only in the first third of the processing period.

 The title is normally identical to the topic.
-Minor changes to the title are possible if your first examiner agrees - be sure to discuss this with the Examinations Office.
+Minor changes to the title are possible if your first examiner agrees - be sure to discuss this with the examinations office.

 Admission & Uni-Mail